fishieststick/rpi-bootonce/README.md

 * Raspberry Pi Compute Module 4

 Raspberry Pi 4 and Compute Module 4 do not support the same clean Raspberry Pi 5 style one-time boot order override used by this tool.

+## Lightweight by design

+`bootonce` is intentionally small and boring.

+It is a single Bash script packaged as a `.deb`.

+It does not use:

+* Python
+* Node.js
+* Docker
+* a database
+* a web server
+* a background management service
+* a custom daemon

+It relies on standard Raspberry Pi OS and Linux tools instead.

+The package declares normal system dependencies such as Bash, coreutils, util-linux, systemd, awk, grep, sed, findutils, and wget or curl.
+These are already present on most Raspberry Pi OS installations.

+PiShrink is optional.
+If PiShrink is missing, `bootonce` can recheck, ask for a manual path, skip shrinking, or download PiShrink from the official Drewsif/PiShrink GitHub source when the user explicitly chooses that option.

+Raspberry Pi Connect support requires Raspberry Pi Connect to be present in the target OS. `bootonce connect` prepares the offline OS for Connect sign-in, but it is not meant to replace the Raspberry Pi Connect package itself.

 ## Install from GitHub Release